Code-Institute-Submissions/jamesigibbs-JGoutdors.ms2/README.md

 The web site consists of ten pages each containing different information and links to booking with two pages heavily dependent on javascript.
 These two pages have purpose built programs to allow the user to book sessions easily and get in contact with the centre.
 ##### These programs were:
 - Booking system which saves the date and time slot to the local storage using a shopping cart.
 This system doesn’t allow people to double book a time slot.
-- A shopping cart which saves the activity object to session storage and gives the array of objects a gui which can be accessed from all pages.
+- A shopping cart which saves the activity object to session storage and gives the array of objects a GUI which can be accessed from all pages.
 - A contact form which emails the centre with any questions that the customer may have.

 ### Wireframing

-I drew up the first plan of the website on balsamiq.
-This was a simple drawing with just a basic plan of the website and program, a lot of the ideas from this drawing have been scraped as I wanted to keep the website simple.
+I drew up the first plan of the website on Balsamiq.
+This was a simple drawing with just a basic plan of the website and program, many of the ideas from this drawing have been scrapped as I wanted to keep the website simple.

 ![Balsamiq Screenshot Home](assets/img/README/bal-home.PNG)
 ![Balsamiq Screenshot Booking](assets/img/README/bal-booking.PNG)